swapnilshah10/Anonymous-poll-/README.md

 ## Contributing

-We welcome contributions to this project.
+I welcome contributions to this project.
 If you have any ideas or suggestions, please open an issue or create a pull request.

-## License

-This project is licensed under the MIT License.

 ## SOME IMAGES OF THE PROJECT